muses-code-js/js-xmas-edition/instructions/level2.md

   TODO: 8.
 Increment the `localStorageIndex`(this will ensure that we have unique keys for each object) in the end of our function `saveDataToLocalStorage`.

   TODO: 9.
+Call the `saveDataToLocalStorage` function inside of the `handleErrors` function when we have no errors.

+  TODO: 9.
 Give it a try - refresh your `index.html` and then add the information - see if the entities have been added to the local storage.